Night Wolf 8: Chapter 8

 墨書 Inktalez

-Carter took a deep breath, his fingers gripping the loudspeaker tightly as he fought to suppress the tremor within him.
-His throat felt dry, and it was as if a massive stone weighed down on his chest, making it nearly impossible to speak.
+Carter took a deep breath, gripping the megaphone tightly, struggling to suppress the tremor within him.
+His throat felt dry, and his chest was heavy, as if a massive stone were pressing down on him, making it nearly impossible to speak.
 0

-"I remember the last day I was on the battlefield.
-The weather was terrible, gray and gloomy, as if the entire sky had broken down.
-Dark clouds loomed overhead, and a persistent drizzle fell, cold and damp, hitting my face and soaking my clothes, making me feel utterly uncomfortable."
+"I remember the last time I was on the battlefield.
+The weather was terrible, gray and bleak, as if the entire sky had broken down.
+Dark clouds loomed overhead, and a persistent drizzle fell.
+It wasn't a torrential downpour but a cold, damp rain that hit my face and soaked my clothes, making me feel utterly uncomfortable."
 0

 He paused for a moment, his throat slightly constricting before he continued.
 0